| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 df - value from st_read

-nid - optional column name for name-id used in tooltips
+nid - optional column name used in tooltip formatter

 verbose - optional, print shapefile item names in console